aws-amplify/amplify-js/docs/media/quick_start.md

 # Getting Started

-AWS Amplify is designed to provide you a more productive environment for connecting cloud services to your app.
-This document will get you started with your Web or React Native projects.
-Use the drop-down menu in the top right to view framework-specific instructions.
+AWS Amplify provides the foundation for your cloud-powered mobile and web apps.
+AWS Amplify includes a JavaScript library for your Web and React Native projects, a style guide including UI components, and the Amplify CLI toolchain for hosting and for managing backends in the AWS cloud.
+The goal of this guide is to build or integrate an app with AWS Amplify.
+Use the drop-down menu in the top right to choose the framework that you want to work with.

 ## Step 1.
 Set up your Development Environment